 Typical payroll costs to run a daycare businesses

-If you're starting a home-based childcare business on your own, you may not have to pay full-time salaries right away, but you will probably need to hire and pay substitute teachers and part-time assistants.
+If you're starting a home-based childcare business on your own, you may not have to pay salaries right away.
+But as you grow, you will probably need to hire assistant child care providers and substitute teachers.

-Salaries and wages are the start of your costs of running a daycare center.
-You also have fixed costs like occupancy and insurance, one-time costs like furnishings, and costs that will go up and down, like your utilities, transportation, food, and supplies.
+Salaries and wages are just one factor in the costs of running a daycare center.
+You also have fixed and variable expenses.

-Here is an average budget for home daycare expenses for a home-based childcare business serving four to six children:
+Here is an average budget for daycare provider expenses for a home-based childcare business serving four to six children: